modalitysystems/modalitysoftware-docs/CreateTeam/customerHosted/armDeploy.md

    - Basics
      - **Subscription** - Choose the Azure subscription to which deployed resources will be billed.
-     - **Resource group** - It is strongly recommended that you create a new resource group for logical grouping and management of CreatTeam. _When applying an upgrade choose the Resource Group that already contains CreateTeam._
+     - **Resource group** - It is strongly recommended that you create a new resource group for logical grouping and management of CreateTeam. _When applying an upgrade choose the Resource Group that already contains CreateTeam._
      - **Location** - The location of the newly created resource group (this only determines the geographical location of resource group and its metadata, to change the location of the resources themselves, see _Location_ below).
    - Settings
      - **Azure Application details** - Use the details you generated when [registering an application](RegisterApplicationAPI.md).